NCAA Division III: Requirements

-Division III institutions must sponsor at least three team sports for each sex/gender, with each playing season represented by each gender.
+D-III institutions must sponsor at least three team sports for each sex/gender, with each playing season represented by each gender.
 Teams in which men and women compete together are counted as men's teams for sports sponsorship purposes.
 In a feature unique to D-III, the total number of required sports varies with each school's full-time undergraduate enrollment.
 Schools with an enrollment of 1,000 or less must sponsor five men's and five women's sports; those with larger enrollments must sponsor six for each sex/gender.
 Institutions that sponsor athletic programs for only one sex/gender (single-sex schools, plus a few historically all-female schools that are now coeducational) need only meet the sponsorship requirements for that sex.
 There are minimum contest rules and participant minimums for each sport.

-Division III athletic programs are non-revenue-generating, extracurricular programs that are staffed and funded like any other university department.
+D-III athletic programs are non-revenue-generating, extracurricular programs that are staffed and funded like any other university department.
 They feature student-athletes who receive no financial aid related to their athletic ability.
 Student-athletes cannot redshirt as freshmen, and schools may not use endowments or funds whose primary purpose is to benefit athletic programs.

-Division III schools "shall not award financial aid to any student on the basis of athletics leadership, ability, participation or performance".
+D-III schools "shall not award financial aid to any student on the basis of athletics leadership, ability, participation or performance".
 Financial aid given to athletes must be awarded under the same procedures as for the general student body, and the proportion of total financial aid given to athletes "shall be closely equivalent to the percentage of student-athletes within the student body".
 The ban on scholarships is strictly enforced.
 As an example of how seriously the NCAA takes this rule, in 2005 MacMurray College became only the fifth school slapped with a "death penalty" after its men's tennis program gave grants to foreign-born players.
 The two service academies that are D-III members, Merchant Marine and Coast Guard, do not violate the athletic scholarship ban because all students, whether or not they are varsity athletes, receive the same treatment, a full scholarship.

-Another aspect that distinguishes Division III from the other NCAA divisions is that D-III institutions are specifically banned from using the National Letter of Intent, or any other pre-enrollment form that is not executed by other prospective students at the school.
-The NCAA provides for one exception—a standard, nonbinding celebratory signing form that may be signed by the student upon his or her acceptance of enrollment.
+Another aspect that distinguishes D-III from the other NCAA divisions is that D-III institutions are specifically banned from using the National Letter of Intent, or any other pre-enrollment form that is not executed by other prospective students at the school.
+The NCAA provides for one exception—a standard, nonbinding celebratory signing form that may be signed by the student upon their acceptance of enrollment.
 However, this form cannot be signed at the campus of that college, and staff members of that college cannot be present at the signing.